 Yes you can.
 However, we recommend that you choose one or the other.
 Due to the nature of the detailed information you receive with auto-tagging, you may see discrepancies in the information between auto and manual tagging.

 URL parameter: a way to pass data in a a link to a web page.

-Google Auto-tagging: only applicable when you use both Google AdWords and Google Analytics.
-Used to pass info from AdWords to Analytics.
+Google Auto-tagging: only applicable when you use both Google Ads and Google Analytics.
+Used to pass info from Google Ads to Analytics.

 Manual tagging: to capture URL parameters in your Unbounce form.
 It's necessary to track the source of your leads unless you're using auto-tagging.